 We held our How to Get Started with Neo4j webinar last week, and received lots of great questions from our participants.

-Here are the questions captured in the Q&A section.
-If you don’t see your question here, please be sure to join our Neo4j User Group, where our community will be sure to help you out.
+Here are the questions captured in the Q & A section.
+If you don’t see your question here, please be sure to join our Neo4j User Group, where the Neo4j community will be sure to help you out.

 As for our open-source community, there are so many projects going on, it is better to ask the community yourself.
 Go to our User Group and ask if anyone is using Neo4j for medical records.